Catherine Smithies: Death and commemoration

-The Band of Mercy promoted its message through meetings, storytelling, hymns, and visual presentations using lantern slides.
-The movement grew rapidly, spreading internationally to countries such as Australia and the United States.
-Publications like the Band of Mercy Advocate, edited and produced by Thomas, became instrumental in disseminating the organisation's message.

-Death

-Smithies died in 1877.
+Smithies died at Earlham Grove House on 25 October 1877, aged 82.
 On her deathbed she stated: "the teaching of children to be kind and merciful to God's lower creatures is preparing the way for the gospel of Christ."
 She was buried in Abney Park Cemetery in Stoke Newington; Thomas was buried alongside her after his death.
 A guard of honour was formed by uniformed RSPCA officers at her funeral.

-After her death, Smithies was memorialised by Thomas, in issue number 281 of The British Workman.
-Smithies' family and friends erected an obelisk and a public drinking fountain in Wood Green as a memorial to honour her life and contributions.
+After her death, Smithies was commemorated by Thomas in issue number 281 of The British Workman.
+Her family and friends erected an obelisk and public drinking fountain in Wood Green as a memorial.